-- Kristy Yang’s character.
+Kristy Yang’s character.
 I don’t know.
 I usually like the quiet, loyal, supportive character over the loud ones YET I can’t seem to like her character at all in here.
-What makes it even more annoying was her nagging nature and her whole thing with always wanting to stick by the others’ side when she CAN’T even help at all.
-It makes it ten times worse for them since they need to go do important stuffs YET were caught because she insisted on following them.
+What made it even more annoying was her nagging nature and her whole thing with always wanting to stick by the others’ side when she CAN’T even help at all.
+It made it ten times worse for them since they needed to go do important stuff YET were caught because she insisted on following them.
 It wasn’t like she had the capabilities of protecting herself OR help them.
 She just wanted to tag along just because everyone was going.
 The whole idea with her getting it so fast at the end was unconvincing though it had to be that way.
 Yes, she realized that she was too stubborn and choosing not to believe, that was all true.
 BUT it wasn’t convincing with how she finally let go.
-But I guess whatever works.
-Somehow I didn’t like the idea of her ending up with Eric Wan’s character either though they do match BUT it seemed like she didn’t deserve him and not the other way around.
+But I guess whatever worked.
+Somehow, I didn’t like the idea of her ending up with Eric Wan’s character either though they did match, it seemed like she didn’t deserve him and not the other way around.
 It was good to be loyal to someone YET her annoying actions made it unforgivable.
 Not to mention how she caused trouble for Eric Wan’s characters numerous times.
 I didn’t want to use the ‘she did not know’ excuse for her since it was too unforgivable.
 It almost caused his life–twice.

 - Chapman To’s character.
 Honestly, he was one annoying character and his existence was just to cause more trouble and the drive to causing David Siu’s character to go completely insane.
 He and the other elders weren’t any better because he kept picking on David Siu’s character with calling him (David Siu) names, etc. That was beyond cruel and like he (David Siu) wanted to be that way.